catamphetamine/react-pages/README-ADVANCED.md

   initialLoadHideAnimationDuration: 160

   // When using `react-hot-loader` one can pass `hot` as a configuration parameter
-  // instead of passing a custom `container` component just for enabling `react-hot-loader`.
+  // instead of passing a custom `rootComponent` component just for enabling `react-hot-loader`.
   // import { hot } from 'react-hot-loader'
   hot: hot